brandur/sorg/content/fragments/the-500-test.md

 > will be eventually consistent, as long as the latter will
 > occur in a fully automated way.

-The consistency I'm talking about here is the one in [ACID][acid].
+The consistency I'm talking about here is the same one as in [ACID][acid].
 All state, be it in the local service or in foreign ones should be valid, even if the `500` interrupted a request midway between object mutations.

 Readonly requests like `GET`s usually pass the 500 test automatically -- no state is modified, so it's just as